 The theory is straightforward: build up a seven-figure nest egg through disciplined saving and CPF optimisation to enjoy a comfortable retirement.
 Many saw this as the magic number that would pretty much guarantee financial freedom once achieved.

-However, the financial landscape has changed significantly over the past decade.
-Singaporeans are living longer, healthcare costs are rising, and inflation continues to redefine the cost of living.
+However, the financial landscape has changed significantly from, say, a decade ago.
+Singaporeans are living longer, healthcare costs are rising, and inflation continues to raise the cost of living.

 This raises a critical question: Is S$1 million still enough to retire in Singapore today?